Leopold I of Belgium: Death and funeral

 On 23 November 1865, Leopold was urgently brought back from the Royal Château of Ardenne to Laeken due to health issues.
 He signed multiple royal decrees to hide his declining health, which was leaked to the public by the Moniteur on 2 December.
 Confined to his bed, Leopold summoned a pianist to play him the overture to Tannhäuser, as he was diagnosed with dysentery and had mobility struggles.
 On 9 December, Leopold was expected to die; however, he survived the night, and he was visited by his daughter-in-law, Marie Henriette of Austria, who knelt by his side and exchanged words with him.
 She convinced him to allow his family to visit, which they swiftly did, along with his personal chaplain, Pastor Frederick William Becker.
 Leopold said in their presence, "Forgive me, my God, forgive me."
 Holding his daughter-in-law's hand, Leopold died on 10 December 1865 at 11:45 am at the age of 74.
 He was succeeded by his 30-year-old son, Leopold II.

 Leopold's state funeral was held on 16 December 1865, on what would have been his 75th birthday.
 He was initially buried next to Queen Louise in the Saint Barbara Chapel of the Notre-Dame de Laeken.
 On 20 April 1876, the couple's remains were moved to the Royal Crypt in the Church of Our Lady of Laeken.
 Over 500,000 people watched Leopold's funeral procession on 16 December 1865.
-Many members of European royalty were in attendance, including the Belgian royal family, Prince August of Saxe-Coburg and Gotha; Edward, Prince of Wales (later Edward VII); Prince Arthur, Duke of Connaught and Strathearn; Prince George, Duke of Cambridge; Luís I of Portugal; Archduke Joseph Karl of Austria; Louis III, Grand Duke of Hesse; Leopold, Hereditary Prince of Hohenzollern; Prince Louis, Duke of Nemours; Prince Henri, Duke of Aumale; François d'Orléans, Prince of Joinville; Prince Nikolaus Wilhelm of Nassau; Frederick, Prince Royal of Prussia (later Frederick III); Prince Adalbert of Prussia; Frederick I, Grand Duke of Baden; Prince George of Saxony (later George I); and Charles I of Württemberg.
+Many members of European royalty were in attendance, including the Belgian royal family, Prince August of Saxe-Coburg and Gotha; Albert Edward, Prince of Wales (later Edward VII); Prince Arthur, Duke of Connaught and Strathearn; Prince George, Duke of Cambridge; Luís I of Portugal; Archduke Joseph Karl of Austria; Louis III, Grand Duke of Hesse; Leopold, Hereditary Prince of Hohenzollern; Prince Louis, Duke of Nemours; Prince Henri, Duke of Aumale; François d'Orléans, Prince of Joinville; Prince Nikolaus Wilhelm of Nassau; Frederick, Prince Royal of Prussia (later Frederick III); Prince Adalbert of Prussia; Frederick I, Grand Duke of Baden; Prince George of Saxony (later George I); and Charles I of Württemberg.
 Diplomats from France, Russia and the Ottoman Empire were also in attendance.
 Due to Leopold's Protestant faith, a Protestant version of the Church of Our Lady of Laeken was quickly built opposite Saint Barbara Chapel for the funeral.
-Leopold's coffin was placed in an ebony chest laced with gold, which was sealed by Tesch, the Minister of Justice.
+Leopold's coffin was placed in an ebony chest laced with gold, which was sealed by Tesch, the minister of justice.